The Legal Side Of Writing (AND Teaching) For Your Business

 Don’t get into trouble with a trademark!

-Kick your business into higher profits by being yourself in marketing, being creative and understanding good copy sells because the words trigger a buying response, not because someone else's trademarked image was used.
+Kick your business into higher profits by being yourself in marketing, being creative and understanding good copy sells because the words trigger a buying response, not because someone else’s trademarked image (or content!) was used.

 Powered by Facebook Comments